dev-bushra/pure-css-portfolio/README.md

 ## Get Started

-Check out the [Get Started][started] page for more information.
+Check out the [Get Started] page for more information.

-## Build From Source

-Optionally, you can build Pure from its source on Github.
-To do this, you'll need to have Node.js and npm installed.
-We use [Grunt][] to build Pure.

 ### Build Files